 The report states that Open banking generated $29 billion in 2018 and is expected to reach $43.15 billion by 2026.

 Open banking partnerships will help customers to manage their finances more easily by leveraging an integrated view of their accounts in a single place.
 Open banking products will encourage better financial decisions, long-term wealth generation, and lower debt ratio.

 7) Financial Literacy

 As embedded finance programs are growing at an unmatched rate, the need to educate financial literacy arises.

 According to Investment News, 57% of the USA adults are financially literate.

 If you’ve noticed, the younger population has less success in savings and higher finance-related stress.
 Even the fintech companies that constantly deal with debt data, regular payments, bills, spending behavior data also admit that majority of their customers are not good with their money management.
 So, can we alter such reckless behavior?
 Yes!
 By embedding advanced financial literacy solutions (application) as prompts in a basic banking application.
-It will provide financial literacy skills and will give over-spending warnings, savings, and investment suggestions, and will gradually change the customer behavior to interact with money more healthily.
+It will provide financial literacy skills will give over-spending warnings, savings, and investment suggestions, and will gradually change the customer behavior to interact with money more healthily.
 Applications like Zogo, Penny, Investmate are great examples.
 It will promote greater customer satisfaction with minimum effort.

 Pandemic Proof Banking – The Challenge Ahead

-As we move ahead in the year 2021, we will notice how the above trends are making financial services better.
+As we move ahead in the year 2023, we will notice how the above trends are making financial services better.
 So, to thrive and not get lag behind, listen to your clients and earn their trust by offering transparent and seamless experiences.
-You need to respect their privacy and constantly be aligned with the industry trends.
+You need to respect their privacy and constantly be aligned with industry trends.
 So, if you’re someone who wants to take advantage of these trends, offer the consumer a simple, easy, and convenient way to manage finances.
 Talk with our mobile app development experts to build a robust yet simple financial app for your business.